jolie/db_connector/README.md

 * **port** The port where the user would be connect
 * **username** Username to log into the database
 * **password** Password to log into the database
 For the creation of services for the database, the user must first start the server and then the client.
 Then, the folder of services for the database are created.
 ### 3.1 How to create a service for database
 **STEP 1**

 Run the main_table_generator.ol

 **STEP 2**

-Initialize the configuration information of CreateDbServiceRequest of file createDbService.ol inside the folder client **STEP 3**
+Initialize the configuration information of CreateDbServiceRequest of file createDbService.ol inside the folder client.

+**STEP 3**

 Run the createDbService.ol
 ```
 /*The configuration information of the type CreateDbServiceRequest*/